uploadcare/uploadcare-php/README.md

 ## API and requests

+You can do any simple request if you like by calling:

+    $api->request($type, $request_type, $params);

+$type variable defines the url will be requested.

+You can use this constants:

+- API_TYPE_RAW - to request http://api.uploadcare.com/

+- API_TYPE_ACCOUNT - to request http://api.uploadcare.com/account/

+- API_TYPE_FILES - to request http://api.uploadcare.com/files/

+- API_TYPE_FILE - to request http://api.uploadcare.com/files/%file_id%/

+Don't forget to provide file_id as parameter like this:

+    $api->request(API_TYPE_FILE, REQUEST_TYPE_GET, array('file_id' => '5255b9dd-f790-425e-9fa9-8b49d4e64643'))

+- API_TYPE_STORE - to request http://api.uploadcare.com/files/%file_id%/storage/

+The $request_type is a Request Type such as GET, POST, HEAD, etc.

+You can use this constants:

+- REQUEST_TYPE_POST - POST request

+- REQUEST_TYPE_PUT - PUT request

+- REQUEST_TYPE_DELETE - DELETE request

+- REQUEST_TYPE_GET - GET request

+- REQUEST_TYPE_HEAD - HEAD request

+- REQUEST_TYPE_OPTIONS - OPTIONS

+Don't forget, that each API url has it's own allowed methods.

+If method is not allowed exceptions will be thrown.

 Ok, lets do some requests.
 This is request to index (http://api.uploadcare.com).

 This will return an stdClass with information about urls you can request.